welance-archive/welance-craft-starter/README.md

 ### Development

+to start and stop the system the command `bin/start.sh` and `bin/stop.sh` can be used.

+Once the containers are started the following ports are available:
+- 80   for http
+- 443  https with a self signed certificate
+- 3306 mysql database

+The default credentials (user/pass) for mysql are `craft`/`craft`.

 The development phase of the project will involve 3 main resources:
 - the `templates`folder
 - the `condfig/schema.yaml`
 - the `plugins` folder

-to start and stop the system the command `bin/start.sh` and `bin/stop.sh` can be used.

 ### Staging